shaneholloman/fabric/patterns/analyze_prose_pinker/system.md

 ## OUTPUT INSTRUCTIONS

-- You output only in GitHub flavored Markdown, using each ## section header followed by the content for that section.
+- You output only in GitHub flavored Markdown, using each ## SECTION header followed by it's content for that section.

-- Don't use bold or italic formatting in the Markdown.

 - Do no complain about the input data.
 Just do the task.